University of Detroit Mercy Scholarships (2025–2026) | Merit, Competitive & Need-Based Aid

 Who qualifies for in-state rates?

-Since Detroit Mercy is private, there is no in-state discount — all students are charged the same tuition.
+Since Detroit Mercy is private, there is no in-state vs out-of-state discount — all students pay the same published tuition.

 How much do families really pay?

-The average family paid about $18,600 after scholarships and grants (latest federal data).
-Your net price could be higher or lower depending on academics and need.
+The average family paid approximately $18,000–$18,200 per year after grants and scholarships based on federal data.
+Your net price could be higher or lower depending on academics and financial need.

 Do I need to apply separately for tuition discounts?

-No — tuition is the same for everyone, but merit scholarships are awarded automatically with admission review.
-Filing the FAFSA ensures you’re considered for need-based aid as well.
+No — the published tuition is the same for everyone, but merit scholarships are awarded automatically during admission review and filing the FAFSA positions you for need-based aid as well.

 ✅ Automatic Merit Scholarships